-- ISO sensitivity, aperture, and shutter speed do not appear on the monitor screen when you half-press the shutter button while "Auto" is selected.
-These values will appear briefly, however, in the preview image that is displayed immediately after you shoot a snapshot. - If the flash fires, the Anti Shake icon will remain on the display, even though Anti Shake does not function during flash photography. - Shooting with Anti Shake can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - Anti Shake may not be able to eliminate the effects of subject movement when movement is severe.
+- · Only Camera Stabilizer can be used during movie recording. - ISO sensitivity, aperture, and shutter speed do not appear on the monitor screen when you half-press the shutter button while " Auto" or " Image AS" is selected.
+These values will appear briefly, however, in the preview image that is displayed immediately after you shoot a snapshot. - The ISO sensitivity setting (page 36) must be "AUTO" for Anti Shake to work. - Shooting while "Auto" or "Image AS" is selected can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - Anti Shake may not be able to eliminate the effects of camera or subject movement when movement is severe. - " Camera AS" may not work properly when the camera is mounted on a tripod.
+Either turn off Anti Shake or select " Image AS".